reoxidant/practice-swift/README.md

 # practice-swift
-Practice on writing code the swift language in apps, tests or something else
+Practice on writing code the swift language in apps, creating autolayouts, tests or something else